Using Properties in Flows

 When a person responds to a message you can save their response as a session property that can be used later on throughout the flow.
 For example, if you ask someone what their email address is and you save that response email you can then use {{session.email.text}} to insert the text from their reply pretty much anywhere you can think of in the flow, such as other messages, if conditions, JSON bodies in HTTP requests, functions or other properties.

-People on WhatsApp can send in different types of message such as text, image, video, audio, file, location and reply.
+Customers can send in different types of message such as text, image, video, audio, file, location and reply.

 Depending on the type of inbound message, there are some different properties you can access on it.
 For example, let's say you save a person's reply as a property called response and allow them to reply with any type of message.
 These are some of the properties you would be able to access on that property using the following properties.